Franson33/articles/closure-based-architecture/index.md

 ## The Memory Management Dance

-React's closure-heavy architecture creates interesting memory challenges.
-When components unmount, proper cleanup is essential to prevent memory leaks.
-In JavaScript, closures themselves don’t block garbage collection.
-They are collected like any object — **unless** something else is still holding a reference to them.
-Leaks happen when external systems (timers, subscriptions, event listeners) keep pointing at a closure that belongs to an old render.
+React's closure-heavy architecture creates unique memory challenges.
+When components unmount, proper cleanup is essential to prevent leaks.
+Closures don’t block garbage collection on their own — they’re collected like any object — **unless** something else still holds a reference to them.
+Problems arise when external systems (timers, subscriptions, event listeners) keep pointing at closures from old renders.

 ```javascript
 function DataSubscription({ userId }) {